Hecke orbits on Shimura varieties of Hodge type: Automorphism groups of p -divisible groups and Dieudonn e--Lie algebras

-Corollary 4.1.10 of \cite{CaraianiScholze} tells us that the $p$-divisible groups $H_{Y_i,Y_j}$ are zero when $i>j$, they are \'etale $p$-divisible groups when $i=j$ and connected $p$-divisible groups when $i<j$.
-This means that we get a lower triangular matrix form (see the proof of Proposition 4.2.11 of \cite{CaraianiScholze}), and that the connected part
+It follows from \cite[Lemma 4.1.8 and Corollary 4.1.10]{CaraianiScholze} that the $p$-divisible groups $\mathcal{H}_{Y_i,Y_j}$ are isoclinic.
+Moreover, they are zero when $i>j$, \'etale $p$-divisible groups when $i=j$, and connected $p$-divisible groups\footnote{For $i<j$ the $p$-divisible groups $\mathcal{H}_{Y_i,Y_j}$ are related to spaces of extensions of $Y_i$ by $Y_j$, see Remark \ref{Rem:TwoSlopes}.} when $i<j$.
+This means that we get a lower triangular block matrix form (see the proof of Proposition 4.2.11 of [\textit{ibid.}]), and that the connected parts

-consists of nilpotent endomorphisms.
-The \'etale part is precisely the locally profinite group scheme associated to the $\mathbb{Q}_p$-algebra given by